causalabs/causadb-docs/docs/examples/1_causadb_quickstart.md

 ## Simulating actions

-One of the common use cases for a causal model is to simulate the effect of actions.
+One of the common use cases unique to causal models is to simulate the effect of actions to see how they change the outcome.
 We can do this by setting the value of a variable to a specific value, and then seeing how the other variables change.
-This is useful for understanding the impact of interventions, or for making predictions.
+This is useful for understanding the impact of actions/decisions/interventions, or for making predictions.

 CausaDB is fully Bayesian, so we can easily access the lower and upper bounds of the predictions as well as the expected value, using the `lower`, `upper`, and `median` keys.